 Assets and liabilities in foreign currencies are translated into EUR at the rate of exchange as at the balance sheet date.
 All exchange differences are taken to the profit and loss account.
 Income and expenses in foreign currencies are translated at the exchange rate as per transaction date.

-Rates of exchange used as at December 31, 2022:
+Rates of exchange used as per December 31, 2023;